amo004/MLPlayground/FirstStep/README.md

 `pip install $PACKAGE_NAME`.

 After you have installed these packages, try to run the script `hello_ml.py` that I've included in this repository.
 If you see the message `Hey, it worked!`, then your installs are working correctly

+In case you have dependency issues with numpy, i'm using `numpy 1.22`